Standing at the Edges

 – The public and private sectors; people involved in planning and project development, policy-making and implementation, and negotiation and mediation at national and international levels.

-– Governmental, inter-governmental and non-governmental organisations, voluntary sector bodies, environmental charities and groups, business and professional associations.
+– Governmental, inter-governmental and non-governmental organisations, voluntary sector bodies, environmental charities and groups, business and professional organisations.

-Proposal will also be considered on any related theme.
-300 word proposals should be submitted by Friday 14th February 2014.
-If a proposal is accepted for the conference, a full draft paper of no more than 3000 words should be submitted by Friday 16th May 2014.
+Proposals will also be considered on any related theme.
+300 word proposals should be submitted by Friday 3rd April 2015.
+If a proposal is accepted for the conference, a full draft paper of no more than 3000 words should be submitted by Friday 12th June 2015.
 Proposals should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.